hard-nett/airdrop/docs/zk-headstash/spec.md

 Headstashes use a HKDF generated nullifier key `nk` seeded from private input, powering the key separation, verifiablility, & cryptographic binding of the nullifier and note commitment.
 **Users end up proving they know the key pair `esk,epk` by providing the nullifier as a public input into the circuit when generating a proof.**

-This lets the circuit use the known curve equation & generator points to constrain that the two keys are either mathematically paired together or not, without ever needing to reveal these values, since constraint the generation point of secp256k1 to the two keys for an expected known value.
+This lets the circuit use the known curve equation & generator points to constrain that the public and private key are either mathematically paired together or not.

 > ### **To prevent double-spending of headstash allocations, a nullifier must be:**
 >